Our Normandy-Loire-Champagne self-guided motorcycle-tour is a relaxing holiday abroad.

 Riding in Northern France, there is no shortage of traffic-free roads and places to see.
 The rugged coastline offers dramatic views as well as opportunities to visit WW2 memorial sites and landing beaches.

 Romans and Vikings gave a strong historical and cultural prominence to this part of the Seine Valley.
-And when Vikings finally settled and became Normans in the 10th century, Rouen became Normandy’s capital.
-In more recent times, the city played a pivotal role as the centre of the resistance during WW2.
+In more recent times, the region played a pivotal role as the centre of the resistance during WW2.
 Which was well re-enacted by Rene and Co in the BBC’s comedy series ‘Allo, Allo’.

 The Loire Valley is just a half a day comfortable ride from the coast of Normandy.
 Riding through the Loire Valley in summer is a pure pleasure.
 Not only are roads nearly empty, but they are also lined with thousands of sunflower fields.
 The glowing yellow makes the perfect backdrop for a selfie or that special screensaver shot of your bike.
 This is a land of majestic châteaux as well as medieval towns and bustling markets.
 And above all, it also produces some of the best wine in the world.
 Many of the vineyards offer public tours of their estates and cellars as well as tasting.